MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P03-Introduction-to-Navigation-Controllers/content.md

 slug: intro-nav-controller
 ---

 The *navigation controller* is a special controller that manages how other view controllers are displayed.
-Like table views, navigation controllers are very common throughout iOS apps.
+Like table views, navigation controllers are very common in iOS apps.

-To demonstrate the functionality provided by a navigation controller let's use Apple's *Calendar* app: The *Calendar* app has several different layers which can be thought of as screens that are stacked one on top of the other.
-The top screen of the *Calendar* app consists of a calendar that shows the entire year:
+Let's use Apple's Calendar app to demonstrate the functionality provided by a navigation controller.
+The first view of the Calendar app consists of a calendar that shows the entire year:

 ![calendar app year view](./images/year.png)

-The top grey section you see in the *Calendar* app is called the *navigation bar* and is provided by the navigation controller.
-When we tap on a specific month, we go a layer deeper into the app.
-Since we are no longer on the top layer, we now have the option to go back to the previous layer.
-This *back button* functionality is provided for free by the navigation controller.
+The top grey section you see in the Calendar app is called the *navigation bar* and is provided by the navigation controller.
+When we tap on a specific month, a view presenting the month appears.
+We can think of the month view as having been pushed on top of the year view.
+Because there are views below the currently displayed view, we now have a *back button* in the navigation bar that can be used to go back to the previous view.
+This functionality is provided for free by the navigation controller.

 ![calendar app month view](./images/month.png)

-If we select a specific day, we will once again go another layer deeper into the app.
-If we wanted to go back to any of the previous layers, all we would have to do is keep hitting the back button.
+If we select a specific day, we will once again go another view deeper into the app.
+To go back to any of the previous views, all we have to do is use the back button.

 ![calendar app day view](./images/day.png)

 Notice that the **Calendar** app has a hierarchical (layered) structure, meaning that the only way to get to the *day screen* is to go through the *year* and *month screens* first.
 Navigation controllers are best suited for apps that have a similar hierarchical structure.

-In Make School Notes we will have two different layers: a top layer that display all the notes, and a bottom layer that displays a specific note after a user taps a specific table view cell.
-Because we have a layered structure, Make School Notes is a great place to use a navigation controller.
+In Make School Notes we will have two different views: a top view that display all the notes, and a view layer that displays a specific note after a user taps a specific table view cell.
+Because this is a hierarchical structure, Make School Notes is a great place to use a navigation controller.

+> [info]
+> When working with navigation controllers, we're working with what's called a *navigation stack*, which is simply a list of the views we've gone through.
+When we transition to a new view, that's called *pushing* a view on to the stack, and when we go back, that's called *popping* the current view from the stack.

 #Setting up the Navigation Controller

-Although navigation controllers provide us with some pretty complex functionality, luckily, they are incredibly easy to set up.
+Navigation controllers provide us with some pretty complex functionality; luckily they are incredibly easy to set up.

 > [action]
 Set up a navigation controller by selecting the *List Notes Table View Controller* from the Document Outline and selecting Editor > Embed In > Navigation Controller.